 Epcot, at this point, is an atmospheric park.
 The attraction roster is really lacking and probably the worst, in terms of quality, in the U.S. right now.
 That’s the bad news.
 Once you factor in the shows and dining, Epcot is a much more enjoyable place, especially World Showcase.
 Still, when composing a list of Top Five tangible things to go do at Epcot the park isn’t as impressive.
 Walking/drinking/snacking around World Showcase is pretty clearly one of the best aspects of the park but is too broad to make this list.
 Enough of this preamble, let’s get to the list!

-Movies and Shows in World Showcase
+Movies, Boat Rides and Shows in World Showcase

 World Showcase isn’t home to many rides, instead it focuses on short films and shows to feature different cultures.
 We recommend taking a couple hours out of your park day to enjoy a few of them.
 Our absolute favorite out of these is Impressions de France, a short film in the France Pavilion.
 The film is beautifully shot and scored, showcasing some of France’s most iconic landmarks.
 Reflections of China does the same thing but in a 360-degree theater.
-It’s not as stunning as Impressions de France but is still quite good.
+It’s not as stunning as Impressions de France but is still quite good and an impressive engineering achievement.
 The American Adventure is slightly different, as it’s not a film but instead animatronics of Benjamin Franklin and Mark Twain lead us through the country’s history.
 It’s a little longer but well worth seeing.

 Likewise, some of the entertainment throughout the park is very enjoyable.
 The Jeweled Dragon Acrobats in the China Pavilion is a fantastic show featuring teens doing impressive acrobatic feats.
 We also enjoy Mariachi Cobre (Mexico Pavilion), Serveur Amusant (France), and Voices of Liberty (American Adventure).
 All of these are worth seeking out and don’t take up much time to see.
 Along with these, many of the pavilions have exhibits to walk through along with their shops.
 It’s a nice way to get out of the heat and learn a little bit about a new country.